-Back after a very intense month in India where I’ve been making field studies and worked with a book project about the beautiful craft of block printing.
+Back after a very intense month in India where I’ve been doing field studies as well as worked with the book project about the beautiful craft of block printing.
 Also explored different ways of working with natural dyes for both dyeing and printing.
-Met so many inspiring people, craftsmen and women.
-The knowledge and enthusiasm that they’ve shared is invaluable.
+Met so many skilled craftspeople and the knowledge and enthusiasm they’ve shared is invaluable and very inspiring.
 Thank you all!

 Soon on my way to beloved Mother India.
 This time will work together with block printers in Baghru, Sanganer, Ajrakhpur.
 Combining research, practical work and by following the whole process of pattern making and preparing for the book project; “Block print, trace from hand and nature”.
 Follow the work at @theblockprintingbook on Instagram.

 Sampling for upcoming project.
 Working on a library of natural dyes in collaboration with @saramariacarl.
 Also continuing with the “Collecting colour 2018” project.
 Made a super powerful indigo vat this time, named India.
 Each natural vat is an adventure and I have been through ups and downs.

 New wool shawl samples.
 We have been dyeing with avocado, turmeric, ink, indigo, nettle and done several tryouts in-between the process of screen printing the restored “Ekudden” pattern by Carl Malmsten.

 Such a perfect day.
 We made a kite and it won first price for it´s beauty and also flied all day high in the sky.

 Final days at Capella.
 We are working with the summer exhibition.
 I’m also taking done the interior design and the set up for the exhibition store.
 Just trying to be in the present during this wonderful time.

 “Ekudden” ritat av Carl Malmsten på 60-talet.
 Malmsten är mest känd för sina möbler, men det här mönstret är verkligen en pärla.
 Nu är det återskapat och vi screen trycker det på Capellagården.